 In the past couple of decades, the quiet, brownstone streets of Park Slope have become a coveted neighborhood for young families.
 Many Manhattan families have relocated to the area.
 The increased interest in this area, along with stellar public schools, attracted a lot of development to this part of Brooklyn.
-Fourth Avenue, which was once home to warehouses, auto body shops, car washes, etc. is now lined with high end apartment buildings brimming with amenities including stroller valet parking, playrooms, and many other family friendly benefits.
+Fourth Avenue, which was once home to tenants such as warehouses and auto body shops, is now lined with high-end apartment buildings brimming with amenities including stroller valet parking, playrooms, and many other family-friendly benefits.

 Park Slope is accessible by subway.
 The F train stops in Center Slope, at 7th Avenue and 4th Avenue.
 The N, R & D trains stop at Union Street and 4th Avenue.
 You can take the 2 or 3 to Grand Army Plaza or you can take the B or Q to 7th Avenue and Flatbush.
 You can also travel Park Slope by bus.
 Check out the MTA website to see all your options.

 Park Slope is a lot more than a zip code.
 It's worth a visit.
 From the posh buildings on Prospect Park West, which overlook the verdant Prospect Park to the quaint brownstone-lined streets in Center Slope. this is both a great destination for visitors and an ideal location to raise a family in New York City.